lambda-dom/weidu_library/weidu_library/docs/libraries/blocks.md

     match_resource = "*"
 ```

-Patch in a `block` of opcodes using `match_opcode` as a match for the anchor and extra fields (saves, dispel, etc.). `table` is the full path to a .2da table in the format of [Template Block Table](../../resources/2da/blocks/templates/blocks.2da) containing the info on the opcodes to add.
+Patch in a block of opcodes from `table` using `match_opcode` as a match for the anchor and extra fields (saves, dispel, etc.). `table` is the full path to a .2da table in the format of [Template Block Table](../../resources/2da/blocks/templates/blocks.2da) containing the info on the opcodes to add.

+`append_item_block_with_table STR_VAR table`

+Append a block of opcodes from `table` as equipped opcodes in an item. `table` is the full path to a .2da table in the format of [Template Block Table](../../resources/2da/blocks/templates/blocks.2da) containing the info on the opcodes to add.

 ```weidu
 patch_block INT_VAR